 Now for some cons.
 It’s a very heavy device, so I wouldn’t recommend it for older folks or for a backpacking trip where you’re carrying everything with you.
 Our solar charging also happened a bit slower than the four hours promised, it took more like six with some clouds in the sky.
 Also, due to the fact that it’s not exactly meant to charge itself and run other devices at the same time — I wouldn’t recommend it for emergency situations where you’re trying to run your fridge or other large appliances in a blackout.

 That brings us to the final section — who and what it’s meant for.
 This is the perfect generator if you’re going car camping or heading out in an RV and want a powerful generator for charging larger devices, and many devices at once.
 The solar charging is easy and it’s a convenient station for plugging in your phone before a hike or running the cooler during a day in the park.

-If you need a generator for outdoor excursions or want an extra one for lower intensity jobs like running kitchen appliances, it’s perfect.
+If you need a generator for outdoor excursions or want an extra one for lower-intensity jobs like running kitchen appliances, it’s perfect.
 If you’re looking for a clean, eco-friendly generator that doesn’t run on gasoline and emit all sorts of fumes around your kids and pets — this one or any of Jackery’s other generators are solid options.

 I’m a big fan of Jackery and their products and this is one I definitely recommend, for the right scenarios.
 It won’t run your entire house for a week if your power is out, but it’ll make sure your phone is charged and coffee machine can run — which are just as essential if you ask me.